Introduction

 Fig. 159 In the right front bumper: Screw in towing eye.

-3. Remove the cover, let it hang from the vehicle or place it in the vehicle if
+3. Remove the cover, let it hang from the vehicle or place it safely inside the vehicle if necessary ⇒

-suitable object to tighten the towing eye completely and securely in the mount.
+.
+Use a suitable object to tighten the towing eye completely and securely in the mount.
+It must sit straight, fully threaded, and firmly seated before any pulling force is applied.

-6. Insert the cap into the respective opening and press in until it engages.
+6. Insert the cap into the respective opening and press it in until it engages.
+Make sure the cover sits flush with the bumper and is not loose at the edges.

 WARNING